Chovin/nginx-proxy-snippet/README.md

 Set this up alongside any containers you want to reverse proxy / add letsencrypt to

+run with `docker compose up -d`. might need to `docker network remove proxy-network` if it was orphaned from prior runs

 example containers you might run behind this

 `docker-compose.yml`